ernesthwang/Spreadsheets.IkeaGlassBoard/README.md

 ![Today](https://raw.github.com/ernesthwang/Spreadsheets.IkeaGlassBoard/master/img/Today.png "Today")

 ## Scrum Board
-If you participate in Scrum, you can use this board to document your Code Freeze date, Release date, your Stories and keep visibility of how many days are remaining.
+If you participate in Scrum, you can use this board to document your Code Freeze date, Release date, Build Versions, your JIRA Story numbers.
+The area on the right gives you visibility of how many days are remaining in the sprint.

 ![Scrum Board](https://raw.github.com/ernesthwang/Spreadsheets.IkeaGlassBoard/master/img/ScrumBoard.png "Scrum Board")